-How to Apply for a Domestic Helper in Singapore — Complete 8-Step Guide for First-Time Employers (2026)
+How to Apply for a Domestic Helper in Singapore: Complete 8-Step Maid Agency Guide for First-Time Employers (2026)

 You've decided your household needs a domestic helper.
 Now what?
 Applying for a migrant domestic worker (MDW) in Singapore is a regulated process governed by the Ministry of Manpower (MOM), and most first-time employers underestimate how many moving parts there are.
 The good news: if you follow the right sequence, you can go from "we want to hire" to "she has arrived" in roughly 4 to 12 weeks, depending on nationality, document readiness, and whether you choose a transfer helper (already in Singapore) or a new helper from source country.

-Reviewed by Wendy Tan, MOM-licensed Employment Agency Personnel (EA Licence 24C2628).
+Reviewed by Yvonne, Placement Consultant at Upwill Employment Services (MOM EA Licence 24C2628).
 Last updated May 2026.

 The typical 4-12 week timeline